fehawen/hax/README.md

 Or run it with the defaults with `hax`, but read the notes below first.

-**WARNING** When ran, `hax` will overwrite the files listed below, so you might want to back those up first.
+**BE AWARE!** When ran, `hax` will overwrite the files listed below, so you might want to back those up first.
 Otherwise you might hate me for the rest of your life.

 * ~/.config/polybar/config
 * ~/.config/i3/config
 * ~/.config/kitty/kitty.conf (unless another terminal's specified in the options)
 * ~/.xinitrc
 * ~/.Xresources

 ### Terminal